experimental-berlin/muzhack/README.md

 #### Updating Deployed Resources
 In order to update a deployed resource, f.ex. a replication controller, use `kubectl apply`.
-For example, if web-controller.yaml has changed, issue the following command:
+For example, if the staging web-controller.yaml has changed, issue the following command:
-`kubectl apply -f docker/podspecs/web-controller.yaml`.
+`kubectl apply -f docker/staging/web-controller.yaml`.